minimaxir/gemimg/README.md

 gemimg is a lightweight (<400 LoC) Python package for easily interfacing with Google's Gemini API and the Gemini 2.5 Flash Image (a.k.a.
 Nano Banana) with robust features.
 This tool allows for:

 - Create images with only a few lines of code!
+- Minimal dependencies, and does not use Google's Client SDK.
 - Handles image I/O, including multi-image I/O and image encoding/decoding.
 - Utilities for common use cases, such as saving, resizing, and compositing multiple images.